-As cybercrime becomes increasingly widespread, businesses should not only have a policy to reduce the likelihood of a cyber-intrusion, but also be prepared on how to respond if and when they are hacked.
+As cybercrime becomes increasingly widespread, sophisticated consumers and government regulators are taking a closer look at how businesses safeguard data in their possession.
+Businesses must implement safeguards to reduce the likelihood of a cyber-intrusion and also be prepared to respond if and when they are hacked.
 Advance preparation, including a response plan, can minimize the adverse effects and opportunity costs that are inherent in every data breach.
-There are several common issues which arise in many data breaches.
+There are several common issues that arise in many data breaches.
 This checklist will help you and your team determine some of your responsibilities and obligations to respond effectively following an intrusion, which, in addition to the technical response of containing, eradicating, and recovering from the incident, is an important part of an effective response to a data breach.

 - When did the intrusion occur?